prasadji/Flower-Classifaction-with-Fine-Tuned-Mobilenet/README.md

 ## [Fine Tunning mobilenet]
 Lets call mobilnet model using tf.keras.applications.mobilenet.MobileNet()
-Note: make sure network connection is available. we will use not use the last five layers of the original model and specify the 5 units in Dense layer as we have 5 classes.
+Note: make sure network connection is available. we will not use the last five layers of the original model and specify the 5 units in Dense layer as we have 5 classes.

 x = model.layers[-6].output
 output = Dense(units=5, activation='softmax')(x)